sebpalluel/Session/README.md

 xargs brew install < brew_list.txt

 #### iTerm2
-cmd-shift-Enter :  “maximize” the current pane — hiding all others in that tab — Pressing the shortcut again restores the hidden panes.
+- cmd-shift-Enter :  “maximize” the current pane — hiding all others in that tab — Pressing the shortcut again restores the hidden panes.

+- cmd-shift-m : The "Set Mark" (cmd-shift-M) command allows you to record a location and then jump back to it later (with cmd-shift-J)

 #### git:
 -	config a global gitignore: